Energy-Aware Scheduling Strategies for Partially-Replicable Task Chains on Heterogeneous Processors: Problem Definition

-Our \textbf{main objective} is to find a solution $\solution{} = (\mathsf{s}, \mathsf{r},\mathsf{v})$ with $\mathsf{s}=(s_1, \ldots, s_k)$ that maximizes throughput.
 As throughput is inversely proportional to the period, we will refer to this problem as a \textbf{period minimization} problem in the remaining sections.
 The period of a solution $\mathsf{P}(\solution{})$ is given by the greatest weight among all stages (Equation~\eqref{eq:tnp}).
 A solution is only valid if the number of available resources is respected (Equation~\eqref{eq:res}).

 Our \textbf{secondary objective} is to minimize the power consumption of the solution (as minimizing energy makes no sense when dealing with a continuous data stream).
 Solutions to this problem depend on the information available.
 For instance, if the power consumed by each task in each core type were available (and independent from other tasks in the same core), using formulas such as the ones given McGough~\cite{mcgough2022}, the objective of period minimization could be prioritized over the power one.
 A second option would be to assume a fixed power consumption per core used of each type.
 We chose to work with a different proxy: the use of little cores instead of big ones, as they have lower power consumption.
 In this case, our secondary objective is to \textbf{use as many little cores as necessary} (and not more) to achieve the minimum period.
 We will see how this impacts our proposed algorithms next.